prometheus/proposals/proposals/0048-otel_delta_temporality_support.md

 ### Querying deltas

 For this initial proposal, existing functions will be used for querying deltas.
+This works for both the `__temporality__` and delta-as-gauge options.

 `rate()` and `increase()` will not work, since they assume cumulative metrics.
 Instead, the `sum_over_time()` function can be used to get the increase in the range, and `sum_over_time(metric[<range>]) / <range>` can be used for the rate. `metric / interval` can also be used to calculate a rate if the collection interval is known.